SERIES: Let's build SupaAuth #4

 In this article, we've used the logged-in user's context to

-page both when the page loads, as well as when they log in. - determine what to show, and what not to show
+• redirect them directly to their /profile page both when the page loads, as well as when they log in.

-We've also provided a way to log out, and redirected the user to the login /
+We've also provided a way to log out, and redirected the user to the login / page.

 In the next article, we'll see how we can take the security aspects of the protected pages even further by not letting anonymous users even access the protected pages.